girishji/ngram-complete.vim/README.md

     bigram: false,   # 'true' to enable next-word completion
     filetypes: ['text', 'markdown'], # Enable completion for these filetypes only ('*' for all)
-    filetypesComments: [], # Enable completion only in comments }
+    filetypesComments: [], # Enable completion only in comments
+    triggerWordLen: 1, # Minimum number of characters needed to trigger completion menu.
+}
 ```